-The membership of the Bank consists of five directors: the State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council, one of whom shall have a background in municipal finance.
+The membership of the Bank consists of five directors: the State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council, two of whom shall have a background in public finance and one of whom is a designee of the New Hampshire Municipal Association.
 The four directors appointed by the Governor and Council serve for terms of five years except that vacancies shall be filled for the unexpired term.
 Each director shall hold office until his or her successor has been appointed and qualified.